21-Year-Old Angel Rodriguez Shot Dead During Large Gathering Of Dirt Bikes, Motorcycles In Port Richmond

 People familiar with the area tell CBS3 dirt bikes and motorcycles flock to the area every Friday and Saturday night, racing down Aramingo Avenue.

-Police say Rodriguez was riding his dirt bike when another man on a motorcycle shot him in the head.
+Police say Rodriguez was riding his dirt bike when another man on a green motorcycle shot him in the head.
 The shooter then fled the scene.
-Police also say a second man stole the victim’s dirt bike and took off.READ MORE: Philadelphia Police: Man Shot In Chest, Killed In Kensington
+Police also say a second man stole the victim’s dirt bike and took off.READ MORE: Tredyffrin/Easttown School District Meeting On New Race Curriculum Draws Full House

 Rodriguez was pronounced dead at the scene.